 What is Hysteroscopy?

 Hysteroscopy is a medical procedure that involves the insertion of a thin, lighted tube called a hysteroscope into the uterus through the cervix.
 A saline-like liquid or gaseous carbon dioxide will be pushed into the uterus to expand it.
 A tool named a speculum is used for keeping the vagina open.
 You will know this tool if you have ever had a Pap smear done.
 This allows doctors to examine the inside of the uterus and its lining.
-Hysteroscopy can be performed for diagnostic purposes to investigate issues like abnormal bleeding, infertility, or repeated miscarriages, or for therapeutic reasons, where it allows for the removal of uterine polyps, fibroids, or other abnormalities.
+Doctors perform hysteroscopy for diagnostic purposes to investigate abnormal bleeding, infertility, or repeated miscarriages.
+Additionally, they use it therapeutically to remove uterine polyps, fibroids, and other abnormalities.

 In some cases, general anesthesia is also given.
 In case your doctor finds something abnormal, she will take a sample for testing later on.